When creating advance directives in order to plan for the possibility that you may one day be unable to make your own medical...Read more

 In addition, with a traditional IRA and 401(k), you are required to start taking minimum distributions at age 72 (or if you turned 70½ in 2019 or before), but with a Roth IRA there is no requirement to take minimum distributions.

 Participation in 401(k)s and IRAs

 In order to have a 401(k), you must work for an employer that offers this type of plan as part of its benefit package.
 Because it is a benefit, your employer may limit which employees may join the plan.
 Contributions are usually made through deductions from your paycheck.

-Most individuals can contribute a maximum of $5,500 (in 2014) to an IRA or $6,500 if you are 50 or older.
+Most individuals can contribute a maximum of $6,500 (in 2023) to an IRA, or an annual total of $7,500 if you are 50 or older.
 Some of the contributions may be tax-deductible, depending on your income and marital status.

 Under federal law, your spouse is automatically your beneficiary when you sign up for a 401(k) even if you listed someone else.
 If you wish to name someone other than your spouse as beneficiary, your spouse needs to consent in writing.
 If you are single, you will need to name a beneficiary.